batchatco/go-native-netcdf/README.md

 ## Introduction

 This is a native implementation of NetCDF in the Go language.
-It only supports the CDF file format at the current time.
-HDF5 support may be available sometime in the future.
+It supports the CDF file format fully, and has limited support for the HDF5 format.

 The API is mainly intended for reading files, though there is support for writing CDF files.
 To read files, please use the generic *Open* and *New()* interface, rather than any lower layer interfaces.

-The goal of the API is to be easy to use, and some functionality may be compromised.
+The goal of the API is to be easy to use, and some functionality may be compromised because of that.

 ## Mapping of Types